-West Virginia Fall Foliage Featured in

 Snowshoe (peak foliage: late September–early October)

 Snowshoe is primarily known as a ski resort.
 However, the area is also stunning in fall.
-One of the best attractions nearby is Cass Scenic Railroad State Park, which is 10 mi (16 km) southeast of Snowshoe.
+One of the best attractions nearby is Cass Scenic Railroad State Park, which is 10 miles (16 km) southeast of Snowshoe.
 Hop aboard the historic Shay Steam Engine for the most atmospheric experience of the season.
 Fall foliage train rides to Bald Knob run regularly from mid-September through late October.
 A round-trip takes 4.5 hours.
 Adult tickets start at $61, and kid tickets (4 to 11)—at $51.

-If you're visiting Cass Scenic Railroad, consider also dropping by Seneca State Forest near Dunmore, 17 mi (27 km) south of Cass.
+If you're visiting Cass Scenic Railroad, consider also dropping by Seneca State Forest near Dunmore, 17 miles (27 km) south of Cass.
 Seneca is the oldest and largest state forest in West Virginia.
 Take in its lush colored woodlands and enjoy the tranquility at Seneca Lake and the Greenbrier River.
 After hiking, you can relax in a rustic cabin or a campsite.
 The most exquisite place to stay overnight is Thorny Mountain Fire Lookout Tower.
 Make a reservation if you want to sleep in the clouds and be awed by sweeping panoramas.

 New River Gorge (peak foliage: mid-October)

 The last stop is the New River Gorge area.
 Unlike highland forests with peak foliage season starting in late September, the state parks along the New River color a bit later.
 The prime time here is usually the second week of October.
 Start exploring the area from Babcock State Park near Clifftop, and take a shot of the Glade Creek Grist Mill, an iconic site of West Virginia and the state's most photographed place.